 So why do people do this hike?
 Because hikeaholics are addicted to the challenge and outdoors.
 Simple as that.
 The views are great but the bragging rights are even better.

-The dirt parking lot is only open from 7am – 5:30 pm.
-If you plan on hiking El Cajon Mountain before 7am, you can park on the side of the main road.
+The google maps link above will take you to a dirt parking lot outside the trailhead.
+It’s free to park in the lot but is only open from 7am – 5:30 pm.
+If you plan on hiking El Cajon Mountain trail before 7am, you can park on the side of the main road.
 If you do park in the lot know that those gates close at 5:30 pm, so plan accordingly.

-You’ll start at the parking lot which is actually 1/2 mile away from the trailhead.
+The parking lot is actually 1/2 mile away from the trailhead.
 This distance is included in the total of 11.3 miles.
 On your way to the trail head you’ll pass the Blue Sky Ranch Fruit Stand where you can buy some oranges, lemons, and avocados.
 They take cash and Venmo.
 On our way back all the avocados were gone!

 At the trailhead you’ll find a nice, shaded picnic table and some outhouses.
 It should be noted, this is the last bathroom you’ll see for the next 6-7 hours.